Charthaval

 Charthawal is a city and a nagar panchayat in Muzaffarnagar district in the state of Uttar Pradesh, India.
 It acts as the administrator of 59 surrounding villages.
+The current chairman is Mohammed Islamuddin.

+This town is located at a distance of 16 km from the district headquarters, which is on the Muzaffarnagar to Thana Bhawan road.

 Demographics

 As of the 2001 Indian census, Charthawal had a population of 31,493.
 Males constituted 53% of the population and females 47%.
 Charthawal had an average literacy rate of 51%, lower than the national average of 59.5%, with male literacy at 59% and female literacy at 42%.
 19% of the population is under 6 years of age.